-The inertia moment for the generator(s), wheel hub electric motor(s) or central electric motor(s) shall be the manufacturer specified value.
+The inertia for the generator(s), wheel hub electric motor(s) or central electric motor(s) shall be the manufacturer specified value for the test hybrid powertrain.

-A.9.6.2.16.
+A.9.6.2.18.
+Predicted input temperature data

+In case the predicted temperature method is used, the predicted temperature profile of the elements affecting the hybrid control shall be defined through input parameters in the software interface system.

+A.9.6.2.19.
 Other input parameters